Sargueil-CiTCoM/ipasuite/workflow/docs/source/configuration.md

 - `config/config.yml` Which contains general configuration for the workflow
 - `config/samples.tsv` That contains informations about samples and replicates

-## Configure Pipeline
+## Quickstart Workflow configuration

-`config.yaml` contains all informations necessary to execute the workflow
+`config.yaml` contains all informations necessary to execute the workflow.

-[TODO]
+In this section we will discuss the main configurations

+###
+sequences
+:

 ## Declare samples